scipy-conference/scipy_proceedings/papers/marcel_caraciolo/marcel_caraciolo.rst

 Python has been considered for many years a excellent choice for programming beginners since it is easy to learn with simple syntax, portable and extensive.
-In scientific computing field, high-quality extensive libraries such as Scipy, MatPlotlib and Numpy have given Python an attractive alternative for researchers in academy and industry to write machine learning implementations and toolkits such as Brain, Shogun, Scikit-learn, Milk and many others.
+In scientific computing field, high-quality extensive libraries such as Scipy, MatPlotlib and Numpy have given Python an attractive alternative for researchers in academy and industry to write machine learning implementations and toolkits such as Brain, Shogun, Scikit-Learn, Milk and many others.

 The reason of not having an alternative for python machine learning developers by providing an unified and easy-to-use recommendation framework motivated us to develop a recommendation engine toolbox that provides a rich set of features from which the developer can build a customized recommender system from a set of algorithms.
-The result is a framework, called CRAB, with focus on large-scale recommendations making use of scientific python packages such as Scipy, Numpy and Matplotlib to provide simple and efficient solutions for constructing recommender systems that are acessible and reusable in various contexts.
+The result is a framework, called Crab, with focus on large-scale recommendations making use of scientific python packages such as Scipy, Numpy and Matplotlib to provide simple and efficient solutions for constructing recommender systems that are acessible and reusable in various contexts.
 Crab provides a generic interface for recommender systems implementations, among them the collaborative filtering approaches such as User-Based and Item-Based filtering, which are already available for use.